 Keep in mind that the service-elements calculation is performed by the Prediction Server.
-It's not real-time data you're looking at.
-There are some situations in which a module's agent is added to the service where its weight is not going to be updated until the calculation is performed by the Prediction Server again.
+What you look at is not real-time data.
+There are some situations in which a module's agent is added to the service where its weight will not be updated until the calculation is performed by the Prediction Server again.

 This view will display the service in arborescent form as you can see in the following screenshot.
-In this way, it is possible to quickly see how modules, agents or sub-services influence the monitoring of the service.
-Even in the subservices you can see what influences them when calculating the status by the sum of the weights.
+That way, it is possible to quickly see how modules, agents or sub-services influence the service monitoring.
+Even in the subservices you can see what influences them when calculating the status by summing the weights.

 The possible nodes can be:

-- Module Node: It's represented by the 'heartbeat' icon.
+- Module Node: It is represented by the 'heartbeat' icon.
 This node is always final (leaf).

-- Agent Node: It's represented by the 'CPU box' icon.
-This module is also always final (leaf).
+- Agent Node: It is represented by the 'CPU box' icon.
+This module is always final too (leaf).

-- Service Node: It's represented by the 'crossed hammer and wrench' icon.
+- Service Node: It is represented by the 'crossed hammer and wrench' icon.
 This module is not a final node.
-It's required to contain additional nodes.
+It is required to contain additional nodes.

 The node's colors and the arrow which connects them to the service depend on the node's status.